-In the exercise of their powers, authority, rights, and responsibilities, neither the Board nor the Administration will act in an arbitrary or capricious manner, or violate any state, federal, or local law.
+Neither the Board nor the Administration will act in an arbitrary or capricious manner, or violate any state, federal, or local law.

 PART I

 REFERENCE TO DISTRICT POLICIES

 The employment policies and administrative procedures discussed in this Handbook are not intended to be an exhaustive list of all employment expectations.
 Please note that all District employees are subject to the rules, policies, and procedures set forth in the District's Administrative Policies and Procedures Manual, which is accessible online from the homepage of the Milwaukee Board of School Directors website under "District's Policy Manual."
 Some, but not all, of these rules, policies, and procedures are included or referenced in this Handbook.
 Upon adoption of the Handbook, the Rules and Governance Policies and the Administrative Policies and Procedures of the Milwaukee Board of School Directors shall be reviewed and revised to ensure consistency with provisions contained in this Handbook.
 If any such rules, governance policies, administrative policies, or administrative procedures remain in conflict with any provision contained in this Handbook, the former shall be controlling.